Mothora/mothora-polygon-buildit2022/README.md

 5. **Unreal Engine multiplayer** - Allows for multiple characters on the same server in real-time

 6. **Unreal Engine <-> Web 3 Integration** - Customized the connection between the Smart contracts and the Unreal Engine Environment that allows the player to trigger blockchain transactions from within the game window and sign them using walletconnect.

+7. **Pinata.cloud typescript Wrappers** - Used to pin the NFTs metadata onto IPFS and give back a base16 CID link to display the metadata.

 <br>